openculinary/infrastructure/docs/incidents/2024-08-12-site-outage.md

 ## What went well?

 - During recovery, the deployment-time container teardown problem was solved (albeit at some risk; outage recovery isn't a great time to upgrade dependencies).
+- The outage highlighted an unresolved problem in our container deployment process.

 ## Prevention Measures

 **Storage Configuration**

+The recommended action here is to leave the storage configuration as it is configured today.
+If any form of logging occurs in production to the extent that it can exhaust a filesystem completely, then it is helpful for that to become known to the team at an early stage and for it to be a priority to resolve.

 **Alerting**